ClickCease

 Rise of Juul and Vaping

-This has resulted in more than 5 million youth vaping across the nation, the statement said, adding that decades of progress in the fight against youth tobacco use has been reversed because of e-cigarettes.
-The new study comes after legal moves on the federal and state level to curb young people’s access to e-cigarettes.
+This trend has resulted in more than 5 million youth vaping across the nation, the statement said, adding that decades of progress in the fight against youth tobacco use have been reversed because of e-cigarettes.
+The new study comes after legal moves on the federal and state levels to curb young people’s access to e-cigarettes.

 Source: https://www.usnews.com/news/health-news/articles/2020-01-21/vape-devices-like-juul-reversing-efforts-to-keep-youth-from-tobacco-study